-American Express has recently entered the market of online banking with the launch of the American Express Bank, FSB.
-AMEX Bank is an FDIC insured online bank that offers two savings products, high yield certificates of deposit of varying terms and a high yield savings account.
+American Express Bank, FSB is an FDIC insured online bank (FDIC Certificate # 35328) located in Salt Lake City, Utah.
+It offers two savings products.
+First, the bank has high yield certificates of deposit of terms ranging from six to 60 months.
+Second, it offers a high yield savings account.

 - Social Security number